knhaller/educational/The Transformer/.ipynb_checkpoints/Attention_is_all_you_need-checkpoint.md

 ![Scores](./images/AIAYN-Fig.7.png)

 The higher the Bleu score, the better the model is performing.
 However, with FLOPS, the better number is the lower number, because it means that it is less expensive computationally.

+### Some random notes about the paper
+- Layer normalization is used instead of batch normalization because the test and training sequences are of different length.

 Resources: